Eduard Taaffe, 11th Viscount Taaffe: Second term

 The Liberals, however, failed to form a new government, as the representatives of most of the territories refused to appear in the Imperial Council: they resigned, and in the month of April Potocki and Taaffe returned to office.
 The latter failed, however, in an attempt to come to an understanding with the Czechs, and in their turn, they had to make way for the Clerical and Federalist cabinet of Hohenwart.
 Taaffe now became governor of Tyrol, but in 1879, on the collapse of the Liberal government, he was recalled to high office.
 At first, he attempted to carry on the government without a change of principles, but he soon found it necessary to come to an understanding with the Feudal and Federal parties and was responsible for the conduct of the negotiations which, in the elections of the same year, gave a majority to the different groups of the National and Clerical opposition.
 In July he became minister president: at first, he still continued to govern with the Liberals, but this was soon made impossible, and he was obliged to turn for support to the Conservatives.

 Legislation to help the working class emerged from Catholic conservatives.
 They turned to social reform by using Swiss and German models and intervening in state economic matters.
 In Germany, Chancellor Otto von Bismarck had used such policies to neutralize socialist promises.
 The Catholics studied the Swiss Factory Act of 1877 which limited working hours for everyone, and gave maternity benefits, and German laws that insured workers against industrial risks inherent in the workplace.
 These served as the basis for Austria's 1885 Trade Code Amendment.

 Election reform of 1882

 Count Taaffe is mostly remembered for his election reform of 1882, which reduced to 5 guilders the minimum tax base required for men over the age of 24 to vote.
 Before this reform, the tax base was set locally, but was usually at a considerably higher level, so that only 6% of the male population of Cisleithania had been entitled to vote.
 However, even after this reform, there were still four classes of voters whose vote counted differently, depending on how much tax an individual was paying.

-The next election reform was enacted in 1896 by Kasimir Felix Graf Badeni, who succeeded in bringing about more radical reforms than Taaffe had achieved.
+The next election reform was enacted in 1896 by Kasimir Felix Graf Badeni, who succeeded in bringing about more radical reforms than Taaffe had achieved by creating a fifth class which "included all males who had attained the age of twenty four years".